Coin Collecting For Kids: How to Get Started

 The Official Red Book also has tons of information geared for both beginners and advanced collectors.
 It covers every United States coin dating back to the nation's pre-federal colonial days of 1616.

 Coin folders or coin boards – These cardboard holders can be found at local coin stores, hobby shops, and most bookstores.
-They provide for the easy organization and display of coins.
+Coin albums provide for the easy organization and display of coins.

 Most coin folders and coin board books focus on one type of coin (e.g. Lincoln cents, Jefferson nickels, Roosevelt dimes, Washington quarters, etc.).
 They're also very inexpensive—they generally cost around $5 to $10 each—or less if you find a great deal during holiday season.

 A magnifying glass – It's important to see all the little details on coins.
 These details are not only important for determining what type of coin is in-hand.
 They can also be fun to look for!